-The Company's operating profit at £133.9m was £2.6m higher than the previous year reflecting increased revenue partially offset by increases in operating costs such as depreciation and research and development.
+The Company's operating profit at £196.6m was £16.1m higher than the previous year reflecting the increase in revenues in the year, partly offset by increased operating costs such as research and development costs and depreciation in the year.

-Finance costs and investments
+Finance costs and investment income

-Finance costs net of investment income at £28.0m were £2.1m higher than the previous year mainly as a consequence of the full year impact of interest due on the loans received from the European Investment Bank in early 2011.
+Finance costs net of investment income at £40.1m were £0.6m higher than the previous year reflecting the full year impact of interest due on the loan received from the European Investment Bank in 2010.